800 South Raymond Avenue 3rd Floor

 When we are in our 20s and 30s, we get away with not taking good care of our bodies.
 Once we start to hit our forties our bodies need regular tune-ups.
 If we neglect these warnings we start to pay a more serious price in our fifties and up.
 The way we function in our seventies depends largely on how we have taken care of our bodies on our fifties and sixties.
 Ultimately in our eighties and nineties, the difference fitness makes is the difference between being dependent or independent.

 We are here to help you get in the best condition possible in the safest and most efficient way.
-To start your “Fit for Life” Program please make an appointment at the front desk or call us at (626)795-0800.
+To start your “Restorative Fitness” Program please make an appointment at the front desk or call us at (626)795-0800.

 Be physically active!!!